CrunchyData/pgCompare/README.md

 - status: Expected values are 'disabled', which is the default, and 'ready'.
 - batch_nbr:  Tables can be grouped into batches and compare jobs executed a batch, or grouping of tables.
 - mod_column:  Used in conjunction with the parallel_degree.
 The work is divided up among the threads using a mod of the specified column.
 Therefore, the value entered must be a single column with a numeric data type.
+- column_map:  Used to review or override column mapping used by compare functions.
+See Column Map section for more details.

 Example of loading a row into `dc_table`: